 Unified Search Experience

 IOMS provides flexible site searching options allowing users to search just the IOMS site or the IOMS site plus all other SharePoint sites.
-When all SharePoint sites are search the best match results appear on a single SharePoint search page.
+When all SharePoint sites are searched, the best match results appear on a single SharePoint search page.

 Index and Search BI4.0 Meta Data